Shared Visions Parent Program

 On this page...

-Iowa Code section 279.51 and the rules in 281--Iowa Administrative Code 67 govern the parent support programs.
+Iowa Code chapter 256a and the rules in 281--Iowa Administrative Code 67 govern the parent support programs.
 In addition, Shared Visions Parents Support programs are required to report to the department annually.
 A summary of state data is included in the Child Development Coordinating Council Annual Report to the Governor.

 Parent Support Annual Report Template

-2012-2013 Parent Support Year End Report Template-Financial Pages Only - (read-only version) The 2012-2013 year-end report (financial pages only version) for Shared Visions Parent/Family Support programs participated in the REDcap pilot for the entire year may be found in this section.
-Report due July 31, 2013.
+2013-2014 Parent Support Year Report Template - The 2013-2014 year-end report (financial pages only version) for Shared Visions Parent/Family Support programs.
+Report due July 31, 2014.
 Handwritten reports will not be accepted.

 The Child Development Coordinating Council (CDCC) advises and assists the Department of Education regarding the administration and implementation of two state funded at risk programs for children ages birth to five; the Shared Visions Parent Support Program and the Shared Visions Preschool Program.
 The CDCC conducts meetings at a minimum of four times annually.
 Council meetings are open to the public.
 Visit the CDCC webpage for a membership list, meeting dates, agendas, and minutes.

 FY16 (July 2015 – June 2016) Application

 The Department of Education will post an open application for FY 2016, July 2015 – June 2016, on the Iowa Grants website at IowaGrants.gov.
 The application will be available in January 2015 and must be submitted by March 19, 2015 by 4:30 pm.
 Grant awards will be for one year with an option to renew for up to five years provided program requirements are met and maintained.
 Grant awards are contingent upon the state appropriation.